sjackman/white-spruce-organelles-paper/README.md

 ### Comparative genomics

-The putative mitochondrial sequences of the white spruce were aligned to the putative mitochondrial sequences of the
+The putative mitochondrial sequences of white spruce were aligned to the putative mitochondrial sequences of the
 [Norway spruce][norwayspruce] using [BWA-MEM][bwamem].
 Coverage and
 identity of these alignments were calculated using the script